The Circumcision Procedure – Pollock Technique™ Now in Calgary

 • Phimosis or narrowing of the shaft skin opening over the head of the penis requiring medical intervention 1/500.

-• Buried or trapped penis ie. penis gets partially buried in the abdomen and requires medical intervention 1/800.
+• Buried or trapped penis i.e. the penis gets partially buried in the abdomen and requires medical intervention 1/800.

 • Infection requiring antibiotics 1/1000.